master-ds2e/NoSQL/README.md

 ### Dossier

-Date: 23/04/2023.
+Date: 14/05/2023.
 It's not a "dossier" per say:

 - In each chapter there's a couple of "todo" you'll send me these todos and will count as a bonus/malus towards the grade.
 This is an individual work and mainly to see your participation since most of them will be worked and discussed during the course.

-- At the end of Chapter II and III there are a couple of homeworks, you'll send me two choosen homework per chapter before the 23/04/2023.
+- At the end of Chapter III and IV there are a couple of homeworks, you'll send me one choosen homework for chapter III and 2 for chapter IV before the 14/05/2023.
 This is a group work (either solo or max 2 people) and will be your main grade.

 - I recommend using Jupyter-Notebook (more on that later).